 day and residence camp, travel opportunities, series offerings, and

-events your council may offer.
+events Manitou Council may offer.
 Older girls, especially, enjoy these

 shorter-term, flexible ways to be Girl Scouts.